2023 Best Drama & Theater Arts Schools in New York

 Top 10 Best Drama & Theater Arts Schools

-Our analysis found The Graduate Center, CUNY to be the best school for drama and theater arts students who want to pursue a degree in New York.
-Located in the city of New York, The Graduate Center is a public college with a moderately-sized student population.
+Our 2023 rankings named The Graduate Center, CUNY the best school in New York for drama and theater arts students.
+Located in the large city of New York, The Graduate Center is a public school with a moderately-sized student population.

-Out of the 52 schools in New York that were part of this year’s ranking, American Musical and Dramatic Academy landed the # 2 spot on the list.
-Located in the city of New York, American Musical and Dramatic Academy is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend American Musical and Dramatic Academy.
+The school came in at #2 on this year’s Best Drama & Theater Arts Schools in New York list.
+Located in the large city of New York, American Musical and Dramatic Academy is a private not-for-profit school with a small student population.

 On average, theater graduates from American Musical and Dramatic Academy take out $19,500 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $938.